The Void (2016 film): Plot

 Kim and Ben stay with Maggie while Daniel, Vincent, and Simon interrogate James.
 James explains that Powell has the power to transform people.
 The three men force James to come with them downstairs.
 Allison regains consciousness on an operating table where Powell explains he has found a way to defy death after the loss of his daughter Sarah.
-Having flayed off his face, Powell shows Allison that something now grows inside her.
+Having flayed off his face, Powell shows Allison that something now grows inside her belly.
 Daniel, Vincent, Simon, and James find a hidden area in the basement and end up surrounded by deformed corpses brought back to life.
-One of the creatures kills James as the other three men get separated.
+One of the creatures kills James as the other three men are separated.

 As Maggie enters labor, Kim hesitates to perform a C-section.
 As Ben pleads with Kim, Maggie stands and slits his throat, revealing she is carrying Dr. Powell's child.
-Kim hides as cultists enter the building and Maggie leaves.
+Kim hides as cultists enter the building and Maggie leaves to join Powell.
 Daniel finds Allison in the operating room pregnant.
 He sees a tentacled creature extending from her body.
 Powell's voice speaks to Daniel, who attacks his wife's mutated remains with an axe.
 Daniel is transported to a morgue room with a glowing triangle on the wall.
-Powell's voice tells Daniel that he found the ability to conquer life and death.
+Powell's voice tells Daniel that he found the ability to conquer life and death through a rite that enabled him to contact entities older than time itself.
 Powell promises that Daniel can have his child back if he is willing to die first.

-Maggie appears and stabs Daniel.
+Maggie appears and stabs Daniel who is injured but alive.
 Powell appears skinless and partly mutated in front of the triangle as Maggie kneels before him.
-Powell recites an incantation before the triangle as a now frightened Maggie's torso explodes, birthing the Sarah-Creature.
+Powell recites an incantation before the triangle as a now frightened Maggie's torso explodes, giving birth to the Sarah-Creature.
 Vincent and Simon arrive and battle it.
 The Sarah-Creature overcomes Vincent, but he covers it in isopropyl alcohol, allowing Simon to set them both on fire with a flare.
-Powell tells Daniel he can be with Allison if he stops resisting and "lets go".
+Powell tells Daniel he can be with Allison if he stops resisting and "let go".
 Daniel refuses and tackles him, leading both men to tumble into the void.
 Meanwhile, the Sarah-Creature pursues Simon, who escapes and is teleported back to the hospital to reunite safely with Kim.
-Daniel and Allison are shown holding hands in another world beneath a black pyramid.
+Daniel and Allison are shown holding hands in another world beneath a black pyramid while Powell's fate is left unknown.